 Sterling Brunch – Bally’s

 The Sterling Brunch at Bally’s is a Legendary buffet that offers only the finest food items in an all-you-can-eat format that could only be imaginable in Vegas.
 This is the height of indulgence!
 Bottomless Lobster Tails, endless pours of Champagne, Fillet Steak, Rack of Lamb, Lobster Ravioli, Crab Legs, Jumbo Shrimp, Stone Crab, and Cavier, Delicate French Pariseries and a French toast Banana Bread Pudding that is literally on our last meal menu!

 Oh and an eye-watering final Bill! but this is something you have to experience while in Vegas, the utmost word in luxury.
 UNFORTUNATELY, THE STERLING BRUNCH AT BALLY’S DID NOT SURVIVE THE PANDEMIC OR THE REMODEL OF BALLYS INTO THE NEW HORSESHOE HOTEL AND CASINO.
 RIP Stirling Brunch.

 If you can’t run to the $120+ per person for the Sterling Brunch, then the Wicked Spoon is not so far behind but a lot more affordable.
 The choice is incredible at the Spoon, and while the quality is down it’s still a phenomenal buffet.
 We particularly like the strong Asian tilt, along with the Amazing Dessert Station and bargain All-you-can-drink option!

 Bars and Nightlife

-There are no Night-Clubs in the Planet Hollywood, which is a surprise given the young crowd the Resort tries to lure in.
-There is even a distinct lack of good bars to drink in of an evening.
+There are no Night-Clubs in Planet Hollywood, which is a surprise given the young crowd the Resort tries to lure in.
+There is even a distinct lack of good bars to drink in the evening.
 However, being so central there are some great options just outside the actual Resort that you can indulge in during your stay.

 The Heart Bar